 Another treatment is regeneration.
 During this treatment, the dentist will apply regenerative material (membrane, graft tissue, or tissue-stimulation protein).
 This particular step will help your body naturally regenerate bone and tissue in any of the treated areas.

 A third treatment option is called soft tissue graft.
 This particular treatment involves transferring a small amount of skin from your palate to the gum line where the recession is greatest.

-Your dental health and overall smile is important!
-We encourage you to mention any concerns related to gum recession at your routine 6 month cleaning with us.
+Your dental health and overall smile are important!
+We encourage you to mention any concerns related to gum recession at your routine 6-month cleaning with us.
 If you have any questions or when you are ready to set up your consultation our Dental Office in Sandy Springs, GA.
 We look forward to hearing from you!